kiptoorono/Technical-writing-Assignment/writing.md

 <h2>   Objective  </h2>
 The goals of this project is to

-   - Identify the trends and patterns in CO₂ emissions over the last 10 years and identify
+   - Identify the trends and patterns in CO₂ emissions over the last 10 years
    - Identify key insights that could inform policy decisions or corporate sustainability efforts.
    - Develop insights to inform strategies for adapting to the effects of climate change i.e rise in sea level.
    - Track CO₂ emissions to understand effects of human activities on the environment

 <h2> Data Set </h2>

-The data used in this analysis included annual CO₂ emissions from the year 2013 to 2023  for 190 countries.
-The data was sourced from the Global Carbon Project(GCD), It covers fossil CO₂ emissions, per capita estimates and includes oficial reports to the United Nations Framework Convention on Climate Change (UNFCCC),national official statistical agencies, CDIAC-FF, Energy Institute, and many others
+The data used in this analysis included annual CO₂ emissions from the year 2000 to 2020 for 190 countries.
+The data was sourced from the Global Carbon Project(GCD), It covers fossil CO₂ emissions, per capita estimates and includes official reports to the United Nations Framework Convention on Climate Change (UNFCCC),national official statistical agencies, CDIAC-FF, Energy Institute, and many others

 <h2> Key Findings </h2>